 Truck fleet innovations you can see now

 Ten million cars with self-driving features will hit the road by 2020.
-It seems like the truck fleet management industry is becoming one of the pioneering adopters of the autonomous technology.
-And while some IT companies are still contemplating the new tendencies, others are already working at full speed – somebody has to meet the growing demand for the autonomous vehicle software.
-For example, companies like Peloton improve the safety of truck platoons right now by implementing collision mitigation systems, vehicle-to-vehicle communication and a cloud-based operations center.
+The truck fleet management industry is becoming one of the pioneering adopters of autonomous technology.
+And while some IT companies are still contemplating the new tendencies that power autopilot semi-trucks, others are already working at full speed – somebody has to meet the growing demand for autonomous vehicle software.
+For example, companies like Peloton improve the safety of truck platoons right now by implementing collision mitigation systems, vehicle-to-vehicle communication, and a cloud-based operations center.

-Vehicle telematics and location based services are among the most popular technical improvements for truck fleets.
-It can decrease fuel expenses by improving route efficiency, monitor driver’s behavior and predict vehicle’s breakdown.
+When discussing the impact of autonomous drive technology on fleet management, vehicle telematics and location-based services are among the most popular technical improvements for truck fleets.
+It can decrease fuel expenses by improving route efficiency, monitoring driver’s behavior, and predicting vehicle breakdown.
 In general, telematics can tremendously increase the efficiency of annual planning, optimize work processes and provide a higher quality of service both to employees and customers.

-And there is one more significant detail that is often overlooked but will definitely influence the industry – the generational shift.
-In the near future, millennials will take up truck driving.
+And there is one more important detail that is often overlooked but will influence the industry – the generational shift.
+Shortly, millennials will take up truck driving.
 The young professionals will quickly learn and use technology for everyday tasks, so businesses can feel free to introduce more technical innovations to their processes.

-Truck fleet software trends like the autonomous car technology, V2V communication, Big Data, MaaS are already being implemented.
-It looks like most of the first experiences with driverless vehicles will be in the form of Class 8 heavy trucks instead of autonomous taxis.
+Truck fleet software trends like autonomous car technology, V2V communication, Big Data, MaaS are already being implemented.
+Most of the first experiences with driverless vehicles will be in the form of Class 8 heavy trucks instead of autonomous taxis.

 Truck manufacturers and big fleet management companies should be able to see the opportunities in these trends and look for ways to leverage technology and data to optimize their daily operations.
-It would be wise for them to seek vendors that have enough expertise in developing solutions for autonomous vehicles – car-to-car communication, machine learning algorithms, real-time navigation, etc.
+It would be wise to seek vendors with enough expertise in developing solutions for autonomous vehicles – car-to-car communication, machine learning algorithms, real-time navigation, etc.